 Andrew J. Thompson is a litigator concentrating his practice on Federal Employers’ Liability Act (FELA) and other Railroad Law matters, including retaliation claims under the Federal Rail Safety Act (FRSA) and disability appeals before the Railroad Retirement Board.
 The firm is Designated Legal Counsel for SMART-TD, the Brotherhood of Railroad Signalmen and the Brotherhood of Locomotive Engineers and Trainmen (BLET) through its membership in the Academy of Rail Labor Attorneys (ARLA).
-Andrew has handled railroad cases in state and federal courts in Ohio, New Jersey, Pennsylvania, West Virginia, Florida, Tennessee and Illinois.
+Andrew has handled railroad cases in state and federal courts in Ohio, New Jersey, New York, Pennsylvania, Virginia, West Virginia, Florida, Tennessee and Illinois.

 Andrew also has experience handling union labor matters under both the Railway Labor Act and the National Labor Relations Act.
 He has negotiated collective bargaining agreements for his clients, handled grievances before a Public Law Board, and argued cases in arbitration.